 The fastest way to create a schedule in Rotageek is using the Autoscheduler.

-1) Customer Demand Driven Auto-scheduling
+1) Forecasted Demand

 Using your business's forecasted demand, Rotageek's Auto-scheduling algorithm will build you a near optimal schedule in seconds.
 If you're intrigued how demand data is generated as well as what constitutes an optimal schedule, check out our article explaining how demand forecasting works.

 When your company's Rotageek account is created, each location's demand data is pre-loaded into the system.
-This is displayed in the Intra-Day Demand Graph.
+This is displayed in the Intra-Day Demand Graph (3).

-Understanding the Intra-Day Demand Graph
+3) Navigate the Intra-Day Demand Graph

 On the Intra-Day Demand Graph, the green line represents forecasted customer demand, and the blue bars show the number of employees scheduled.
 The information contained here will form the basis for your rota.
 The graph displays in 15 or 30 minute intervals.

-Using the Autoscheduler
+4) Using the Autoscheduler

 In a matter of seconds Rotageek will generate your near optimal schedule.
 All you need to do then is click Approve Changes to finalise the rota.
 Easy peasy!